JuliaReach/iFM22_RE/README.md

 ## ➡️ Start

 From the main folder of this repository, start the Julia REPL and activate the project.
-To run the repeatability evaluation, it is recommended that you create a new `output` directory to store the generated results and start Julia from that folder:
+To run the repeatability evaluation, first create a new `output` directory to store the generated results and start Julia from that folder:

 ```shell
 $ mkdir output